songs from the heart

 LET THE MYSTERY BE

 It was a long and interesting journey for me going from being a Gaslight Singer to an accounting major at Baruch College in NYC.
-I graduated in 1967, eventually married and had two children.
+I graduated, eventually married and had two children.
 I got back into music in 2009, as both a Gaslight Singer and a solo artist.
 The path was anything but dull and I was fortunate enough to meet some great musicians along the way and rekindle friendships with others from my past.

 BLOWIN IN THE WIND